The navy suit holds a singularly iconic status in the vast tapestry of menswear.

 Navy Tie

-It is an expected option, but at least you won’t go wrong.
-For a bit of contrast, pick a navy tie with some texture or one that has a small print on it.
+It is an expected option, but at least you can’t go wrong.
+For a bit of contrast, pick a navy tie with texture or a small print.

 Go a shade lighter or darker than the suit; not exactly the same navy.